-If you are leaning towards option 2, there are several things you need to know about both processes and how they work under the California Lemon Law buyback program.
+Buybacks are the most common, but some customers are loyal to car brands and prefer replacements.
+There are several things you need to know about both processes and how they work under the California Lemon Law buyback program.

 Lemon Vehicle Replacement Policy

-When it comes to lemon law replacements, it’s important to note that this remedy is optional for both the manufacturer and the consumer.
-Contrary to a buyback, a lemon law replacement only occurs when both parties agree on the terms.
+It’s important to note that this remedy is optional for both the manufacturer and the consumer.
+Contrary to a lemon law buyback, a replacement only occurs when both parties agree on the terms.
 In other words, if you want the manufacturer to replace your lemon vehicle, you cannot force them to do so.

 Furthermore, the manufacturer must cover all collateral fees associated, which typically include license fees, sales tax, and registration, in addition to all legal fees from filing the case.
 Many consumers are hesitant to choose a replacement vehicle from the same manufacturer that just sold them a defective one; leading them to choose the buyback option.

-The California lemon law buyback program, on the other hand, requires a vastly different procedure.
+The California lemon law buyback program, on the other hand, requires a different procedure than replacements.

-A lemon law buyback is a vehicle of which the manufacturer has repurchased following the events of a lemon law dispute.
+A California lemon law buyback is a vehicle that the manufacturer has repurchased following the events of a lemon law dispute.

-In the event that the manufacturer repurchases the vehicle, they are required to pay you the “buyback amount”.
+In the event that the manufacturer repurchases the vehicle, they are required to pay you the “lemon law buyback amount”.

-The amount the manufacturer provides must include the down payment for the vehicle, the monthly payments you have made, as well as the remainder of the loan.
-However, the manufacturer may NOT be responsible for any late fees or penalties the consumer may have accrued under the terms of the loan.
+The amount the manufacturer provides in the lemon law buyback must include the down payment for the vehicle, the monthly payments you have made, as well as the remainder of the loan.
+The manufacturer may NOT be responsible for any late fees or penalties the consumer may have accrued under the terms of the loan.